GNOME/blueprint-compiler/docs/reference/expressions.rst

 .. code-block:: blueprint

-   label: bind MyAppWindow.account.username;
+   label: bind template.account.username;
    /*     ^             ^       ^
           |             creates lookup expressions that are re-evaluated when
           |             the account's username *or* the account itself changes
           |
           binds the `label` property to the expression's output */